wp-plugins/tsp-easy-dev/README.txt

 = I've installed the script but nothing happens.
 What did I do wrong? =

 Nothing.
 The script runs in real-time behind the scenes.
-Once installed and activated, there are no other steps to take.
+Once installed, there are no other steps to take.

 == Screenshots ==